my-learning-archive/.github/profile/README.md

 **Why does it exist?** Mostly for personal reference, but in moments of need, I can provide visibility to the private repositories, upon request.
 Some repositories are made public, some are private, but I'm including down below, a list for outside reference.

-**There are currently 13 repositories in this archive, addressing the following technologies:**
+**There are currently 13 repositories in this archive, exploring the following technologies:**

 ## **Provisioning, Configuration Management and Orchestration:**
 - **Ansible** - configuration management tool